-Long-term Debt-In December 2019, the Company arranged for the issuance of Class A, Class B and Class C pass-through trust certificates Series 2019-1 (the "2019-1 EETC"), in an aggregate face amount of \$248,587 (the "Certificates") for the purpose of financing or refinancing 13 used aircraft.
-To facilitate the arrangement, the Company created three pass-through trusts that will sell the Certificates to institutional investors.
+Long-term Debt-In December 2019, the Company arranged for the issuance of Class A, Class B and Class C passthrough trust certificates Series 2019-1 (the "2019-1 EETC"), in an aggregate face amount of \$248,587 (the "Certificates") for the purpose of financing or refinancing 13 used aircraft.
+To facilitate the arrangement, the Company created three passthrough trusts that will sell the Certificates to institutional investors.
 The proceeds from the sale of Certificates are held in escrow until such time that the Company provides the trust with an aircraft financing closing notice, which will cause the trusts to use the proceeds from the sale of Certificates to purchase equipment notes from the Company.
 The equipment notes are secured by the aircraft.
 Debt issuance costs of \$2,988 were incurred in 2019 related to this financing and is being amortized into interest expense over the lives of the Certificates.

 In December of 2019, the Company purchased one aircraft under the 2019-1 EETC.
 In the first quarter of 2020, under the 2019-1 EETC, SCA purchased two additional aircraft, purchased one previously under operating lease, and refinanced three aircraft previously owned and financed.
 The purchase of the remaining six aircraft previously under operating or finance leases occurred in the second quarter of 2020.
 The total appraised value of the 13 aircraft is approximately \$292,450.
-The Certificates bear interest at the following rates per annum: Class A, 4.13% relating to a tranche of seven of the financed aircraft and 4.25% relating to a tranche of six of the financed aircraft; alocal class C, 6.95%.
-The expected maturity date of Class A is December 15, 2027, the Class B is December 15, 2023 and the Class C is December 15, 2023.
+The Certificates bear interest at the following rates per annum: Class A, 4.13% relating to a tranche of seven of the financed aircraft and 4.25% relating to a tranche of six of the financed aircraft; Class B, 4.66% relating to a tranche of seven of the financed aircraft and 4.78% related to a tranche of six of the financed aircraft; and Class C, 6.95%.
+The expected maturity date of Class A is December 15, 2027, the Class B is December 15, 2025 and the Class C is December 15, 2023.